frdante/Tropo-ec2-S3-sync/README.md

 # Tropo-ec2-S3-sync
-Saving DLR results as a JSON document on your S3 bucket usinng ec2 instances as DLR URL.
+Saving DLR JSON results as a TXT document on your S3 bucket using ec2 instances as server.

-This Python script will upload the Tropo DLR results from an AWS ec2 instance to your S3 bucket.
+This Python script will upload the Tropo DLR results from an AWS ec2 instance to your S3 bucket using *itty* webserver on PORT 8888.

 You just need to install [Boto3](https://boto3.readthedocs.io/en/latest/) from terminal typing **pip install boto3** and add your S3 Key, Secret Key in the script.